Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-BasicSetup.md

 ## 5. Platform management, security, and governance

-On the *Platform management, security, and governance* blade, you will :
+On the *Platform management, security, and governance* blade, you will:

 - configure the core components to enable monitoring,
-- configure the core components to enable security posture management
+- configure the core components to enable security posture management,
 - configure the core components to thread protection for your platform and application resources.

 **Note:** The options you enable will be enforced using Azure Policy to ensure your landing zones and  Azure resources are continuously compliant as your deployments scale and grow.